wangxw5/wikiDiverse/README.md

-This is the main page of the ACL-IJCNLP 2022 paper:  [**WikiDiverse: A Multimodal Entity Linking Dataset with Diversified Contextual Topics and Entity Types**]().
+This is the main page of the ACL 2022 paper:  [**WikiDiverse: A Multimodal Entity Linking Dataset with Diversified Contextual Topics and Entity Types**]().